Colliers produced a lease rate for Wolverine 18% below competing properties across the four-state study area.

 - Offered low operating costs

 - Possessed excellent labor resources

-Simultaneous development of four Amazon distribution centers in the Inland Empire severely stressed this labor market.
+Simultaneous development of four Amazon distribution centers in the Inland Empire severely stressed the labor market.

 Colliers identified a suitable site in Beaumont, CA, on the eastern edge of the Inland Empire.

 - Excellent access to the ports in Los Angeles and Long Beach with only a modest drayage penalty relative to locations closer to the ports

 - Land costs and permit/impact fees more than 50% below other southern California options